brianrackle/brianrackle.github.io/_posts/2014-08-03-easy-timing.md

 auto duration = begin - steady_clock::now();
 {% endhighlight %}

-The C++ version is a little bit simpler than in C, but there is an solution that better fits our needs.
+The C++ version is a little bit simpler than in C, but I think it is important to explore possible ways to engineer an easier and clearer way to time code.

 {% highlight c++ %}
 template<class D = std::chrono::nanoseconds, class F>